mag-noise/magscreen/README.md

 ## Calculations

 The data will be collected by three Twinleaf VMR magnetometers at three different distances away using the mag_screen program.
 The object being screened has an arbitrary dipole moment.
 As the object is rotated it's internal field will periodically be positioned at a maxima and minima from each sensor.
 Over the course of a few rotations the magnetometers will measure the sinusoidal x, y, z functions of the magnetic field B from the object.
 Using Welch's method, we will collapse the sinusoidal field components into a power spectral density, which when taken the square root of, will give us x, y, z scalar values of the magnetic field B.

 The Bx, By, Bz data from each sensor (now 9 total points) is then put into a Python 3 function to project a dipole moment and stray field.
 Using the law of cosines, we can find the angle of the magnetic field and subsequently dipole moment relative to the z-axis.
 Knowing this angle, we can project these values into their most aggressive orientation (directly parallel with the z-axis), giving us 6 total data points.
 Each magnetometer projects an aggressive dipole moment and an aggressive magnetic field for its respective distance.
-These data points are then plot and best-fit to a function 1/distance^3.
+These data points are then plot and best-fit to a function `1/distance^3`.
 The best fit taken is the new dipole moment with error being calculated using the SciPy library curve_fit function.
 Using the calculated best-fit aggressive dipole, we calculate the stray field away at one meters.
-The function finds 3 things:(1) The best fit dipole moment from the object's data, (2) The stray field in nanoTesla 1 meter away, and (3) an indication the object has passed the test if its dipole moment is <.05, fail if the dipole moment is >.05, and a caution if the dipole moment is .0475 < m < .05.
+The function finds 3 things:

+	1. the best fit dipole moment from the object's data,
+	2. the stray field in nanoTesla 1 meter away, and,
+	3. an indication the object has passed the test.

+If its dipole moment is <.05, fail if the dipole moment is >.05, and a caution if the dipole moment is .0475 < m < .05.
-## Extra

-Original text:

-The data from this function should be organized and saved into a .csv file.
-There should be four columns.
-(1) Object name, (2) Dipole moment (A\*m^2), (3) Stray field 1 meter away (nT), (4) Pass/Fail/Caution?
-The best fit graphs for each object need to be organized and saved into a .pdf file.